muziejus/javascripting-english-major/9-dataset.md

 });
 ```

-Save, commit, and reload.
-Now the words “Whan,” “Aprill,” “shoures,” and
+Save and reload.
+Now the words “Whan,” “Aprill,” “shoures,” and “soote” should
-“soote” should appear like links.
-But if you click on them, nothing happens.
+appear like links.
+If they do, commit.
+But if you click on them, nothing
+happens.
 Here’s where the jQuery `.click()` method becomes our friend.
-At the bottom of
+At the
-`prologue.js`, add:
+bottom of `prologue.js`, add:

 ```javascript
 $("#prologue a").click(function(){